Explore Scotland by Boat with Le Boat

 Invergarry

-Jelena made a notable stop in Invergarry, where she explored the 17th-century Invergarry Castle ruins.
+Jelena stopped in Invergarry, where she explored the 17th-century Invergarry Castle ruins.
 This historic site tells a tale of rebellion and change, and the nearby Glengarry Castle Hotel adds a touch of elegance to the area with its beautiful grounds and gardens.

 The ruins serve as a reminder of Scotland’s rich and complex history, allowing you to immerse yourself in centuries-old stories during your visit.